Medical Citation Verification: How to Ensure Accuracy

 What is medical citation hallucination?

 Medical citation hallucination occurs when a clinical tool generates a reference that appears legitimate but is fabricated.
 The hallucinated citation may refer to a paper that does not exist, attribute findings to the wrong authors or journal, or report effect sizes that differ from the original source.
 Studies have documented hallucination rates of approximately 28% in unverified clinical tools.
-Ailva addresses this through three-layer citation verification — checking existence, attribution, and accuracy against over 5 million indexed papers — and has maintained 0 hallucinated citations across all clinical responses.
+Ailva addresses this through patented anti-hallucination technology achieving less than 0.5% hallucination rate at 95% certainty, verifying every citation against over 16 million indexed papers before delivery.

 How do you verify medical citations for accuracy?

 Medical citation verification requires three layers of checking: (1) existence verification confirms the paper exists in indexed databases like PubMed, (2) attribution verification confirms the specific clinical claim appears in the cited source, and (3) accuracy verification confirms that reported effect sizes, sample sizes, and statistical measures match the original data.
 All three layers must pass for a citation to be considered verified.
-Citations that fail any layer should be removed from the response, not presented with a warning.
+Citations that fail verification should be clearly flagged as unverified so physicians always know which references are confirmed.

 What percentage of clinical tool citations are fabricated?

 Peer-reviewed evaluations have found that approximately 28% of citations generated by unverified clinical search tools are fabricated, misattributed, or contain inaccurate reported findings.
 This includes completely fictional papers, real papers attributed to wrong authors, real papers cited for claims they do not contain, and papers with distorted effect sizes.
-Ailva eliminates this problem through three-layer citation verification against over 5 million indexed papers, maintaining 0 hallucinated citations across all clinical responses.
+Ailva eliminates this problem through patented anti-hallucination technology achieving less than 0.5% hallucination rate at 95% certainty, verifying every citation against over 16 million indexed papers before it reaches the physician.

 Questions about citation verification